Shipping delay: next dispatch expected on 2 March

 Where to Buy Springtails in Australia ๐Ÿ‡ฆ๐Ÿ‡บ

-You can find live springtails and other bioactive helpers in our Eko Lab shop, carefully packaged and shipped Australia-wide.
+You can find live springtails and other bioactive helpers in our shop.
+All cultures are packed fresh and shipped Australia-wide, suitable for terrariums, vivariums, and isopod setups.

 ๐Ÿง Frequently Asked Questions About Springtails